flashg1/TeslaSolarCharger/README.md

-# TeslaSolarCharger
+# Tesla Solar Charger
 Home Assistant smart charger Blueprint to charge Tesla car using surplus solar electricity.

 ###############################################################################
 # Disclaimer:
 #
-# Even though this automation has been created with care, the author cannot be responsible for any damages caused by this automation.
+# Even though this automation has been created with care, the author cannot be responsible for any damage caused by this automation.
 Use at your own risk.
 #
 ###############################################################################
 # Note: